2021 VFL Women's season

 The 2021 VFL Women's season was the fifth season of the VFL Women's (VFLW).
 The season commenced on 27 February and was eventually curtailed on 10 September 2021 by the COVID-19 pandemic in Victoria, causing the grand final to be cancelled and no premiership awarded. were recognised as the minor premiers for their undefeated regular season.

+Prior to the start of the season, the Coburg Football Club formed a women's team with a plan to join the VFLW in 2021.
+However, the plan did not eventuate.